 |Koichi Kashimoto||Koichi Kashimoto has, over many years, been involved in business management of a major life insurance company, has served as a supervisor of general affairs including legal affairs, and furthermore has extensive international experience.
 Canon Inc. elected him as an Outside Audit & Supervisory Board Member given expectations that he will utilize such knowledge and experience in performing audits encompassing the entire Group, including its overseas operations.|

-The Corporate Audit Center, the company’s internal auditing team, as an independent and specialized organization and in accordance with internal audit rules, conducts audits and evaluations and provides guidance on such matters as compliance with laws and the internal control system.
-Furthermore, the Corporate Audit Center is primarily responsible for audits covering such areas as quality, the environment, and information security, and conducts them in collaboration with the divisions in charge.
-Additionally, based on senior executive management policy, for all work processes, audits must be conducted from a specialized viewpoint and there are plans to increase the number of members from 75 (as of April 1, 2018) to strengthen auditing functions.
+The Corporate Audit Center, the company's internal auditing team, as an independent and specialized organization and in accordance with internal audit rules, conducts audits and evaluations and provides guidance on such matters as compliance with laws and the internal control system.
+Furthermore, the Corporate Audit Center is primarily responsible for audits covering such areas as quality and the environment, and conducts them in collaboration with the divisions in charge.
+Additionally, based on senior executive management policy, for all work processes, audits must be conducted from specialized viewpoints and there are plans to increase the number of members from 78 (as of April 1, 2019) to strengthen auditing functions.

 The Audit & Supervisory Board Members and the Audit & Supervisory Board receive from the accounting auditors an outline of their audit plan before conducting each audit as well as explanations about important auditing items.
 The Audit & Supervisory Board Members and the Audit & Supervisory Board confirm the validity of these items.
-The Audit & Supervisory Board Members receive from the accounting auditors reports on the internal control system, accounting audits, and quarterly reviews, and they also conduct timely exchanges of opinion with the accounting auditors on such subjects as the results of audits and reviews, the accounting auditors’ understandings of the company’s internal control systems, including how they are being implemented and maintained, and risk evaluations.
-Furthermore, in addition to observing audits and attending results presentations as necessary, Audit & Supervisory Board Members hold meetings with accounting auditors in charge of auditing Group companies in Japan and abroad, and endeavor to fully grasp audit conditions.
+The Audit & Supervisory Board Members receive from the accounting auditors reports on the internal control system, accounting audits, and quarterly reviews, and they also conduct timely exchanges of opinion with the accounting auditors on such subjects as the results of audits and reviews, the accounting auditors' understanding of the company's internal control systems, including how they are being implemented and maintained, and risk evaluations.
+Furthermore, in addition to observing the Accounting Auditors' fieldwork and audit reviews as necessary, Audit & Supervisory Board Members hold meetings with accounting auditors in charge of auditing Group companies in Japan and abroad, and endeavor to fully grasp audit conditions.

 The Audit & Supervisory Board Members and the Audit & Supervisory Board also confirm the validity of the quality management systems of audits, receiving detailed explanations about this from accounting auditors.
 With the aim of monitoring the independence of accounting auditors, Canon introduced an Audit & Supervisory Board preapproval system for the content of auditing contracts and remuneration.